Phillip Schofield dropped as Prince’s Trust ambassador after ITV scandal - latest

-Phillip Schofield – latest: Prince’s Trust says it’s ‘no longer appropriate’ to work with disgraced presenter
+Phillip Schofield – latest: Prince’s Trust drops ex-This Morning host as ITV faces questions from MPs

-ITV thrown into chaos after former ‘This Morning’ star Phillip Schofield admitted he lied about relationship with employee
+ITV faces grilling by MPs after former ‘This Morning’ host admitted to lying about his affair with a much younger colleague

 Phillip Schofield has been removed from the Prince’s Trust website as an ambassador in the wake of his This Morning scandal.

+The disgraced presenter, who quit ITV altogether last week after admitting he lied about his “unwise” but “not illegal” affair with a younger colleague, was previously listed as an ambassador for the organisation, which was founded by King Charles III in 1976 to help disadvantaged people under 30 in the UK.

-This development comes after Eamonn Holmes continued to weigh in on the controversy, hitting out at disgraced former host Schofield as well as his former co-star, Holly Willoughby, and broadcaster ITV.
+The latest development comes after Eamonn Holmes continues to weigh in on the controversy, hitting out at Schofield as well as his former co-star, Holly Willoughby, and broadcaster ITV.

-Holmes, who used to present the daytime show himself with wife Ruth Langsford, appeared in a GB News interview on Monday 29 May, during which he made a number of allegations about the supposed “toxic” atmosphere on the current iteration of the programme.

-“I don’t think you will ever see Holly Willoughby back on the couch,” he claimed to interviewer Dan Wootton.
+ITV bosses are now facing questions from MPs over the scandal, with a Westminster source telling iNews that the hearing scheduled for 5 June “is scheduled to be scrutiny of the upcoming Media Bill with executives from ITV, Channel 4 and Channel 5”.

+SNP MP John Nicolson, a member of the DCMS committee, told the outlet: “The issues that have erupted around ITV of late have of course been a cause for concern, and I look forward to seeking clarity from ITV representatives.”

 Phillip Schofield axed as ambassador for Prince’s Trust following affair scandal